GUIDE

 As baby's grip develops and their food repertoire expands, it's easy to lose track of what they've tried.
 A running food log keeps you honest.

-tinylog lets you log meals and new food introductions in a few taps — so you can track variety over time and make sure you're still rotating allergens and iron-rich foods alongside all the exciting new options.
+Tinylog lets you log meals and new food introductions in a few taps — so you can track variety over time and make sure you're still rotating allergens and iron-rich foods alongside all the exciting new options.

 The Slippery Food Problem